MarynaMartseniuk/Employee-Tracker-ch12/README.md

 - [Questions](#questions)

 ## Installation
+### To use this App you need:
+1. install NodeJS;
+2. installn PostgreSQL;
-### To use this App you need to install NodeJS on your PC, copy this repo with a code, then use a Command Line to run this App.
+3. copy this repo with a code;
+4. use a Command Line to run this App.

 ## Usage
 1. in the Command Line/GitBush/Terminal go to the folder with the code;